-You were probably told to say “thank you” from a young age.
+You were probably reminded to say “thank you” from a very young age.
+It's part of social etiquette.
 Gratitude is a long-standing ritual.

 Those two words have become so commonplace that their meaning is often lost.
-“Thank you” can become a rote response; mindless.
-That is especially ironic considering the word thank can be traced way back to the Old English word for “to think” or “thought.”
+“Thank you” can become a mindless, rote response.
+That is especially ironic considering the word "thank" can be traced way back to the Old English word for “to think” or “thought.”

 “The roots of all goodness lie in the soil of appreciation for goodness.”